20LitersAdmin/filterbuildscheduler/README.md

 - remove `_event_functions.html.erb` && calls to this partial
   - Leaders should be able to get to `events/lead` without having to visit `rails_admin`

-- RailsAdmin Oauth users
-  - link to `admin/oauth_user/:id/status`
-  - link to `admin/oauth_user/:id/manual`

-- RailsAdmin Event
-  - link to `events/:id/edit` instead of `admin/event/:id/edit`

-- Assemblies
+- Events
-  - How to CRUD?
-Not in  `rails_admin`.
+  - EventsController ln 28: `technology.img_url`
+  - probably a few `event.img_url` hanging out there as well

 #### After 1st deployment:
-* Migrate the db (will perform InventoryMigrationJob)
+* Migrate the db (will perform the migration jobs)

 #### 2nd deployment work to be done
 * Un-comment-out `Part#before_save :set_made_from_materials`